onlinecity/gatewayapi-docs/docs/rest.rst

 ============= =========================================
 Status        Description
 ============= =========================================
-Unknown       Messages start here, but you should not encounter this state.
+UNKNOWN       Messages start here, but you should not encounter this state.
-Scheduled     Used for messages where you set a sendtime in the future.
+SCHEDULED     Used for messages where you set a sendtime in the future.
-Buffered      The message is held in our internal queue and awaits delivery to the mobile network.
+BUFFERED      The message is held in our internal queue and awaits delivery to the mobile network.
-Enroute       Message has been sent to mobile network, and is on it's way to it's final destination.
+ENROUTE       Message has been sent to mobile network, and is on it's way to it's final destination.
-Delivered     The end user's mobile device has confirmed the delivery, and if message is charged the charge was successful.
+DELIVERED     The end user's mobile device has confirmed the delivery, and if message is charged the charge was successful.
-Expired       Message has exceeded it's validity period without getting a delivery confirmation.
+EXPIRED       Message has exceeded it's validity period without getting a delivery confirmation.
 No further delivery attempts.
-Deleted       Message was canceled.
+DELETED       Message was canceled.
-Undeliverable Message is permanently undeliverable.
+UNDELIVERABLE Message is permanently undeliverable.
 Most likely an invalid :term:`MSISDN`.
-Accepted      The mobile network has accepted the message on the end users behalf.
+ACCEPTED      The mobile network has accepted the message on the end users behalf.
-Rejected      The mobile network has rejected the message.
+REJECTED      The mobile network has rejected the message.
 If this message was charged, the charge has failed.
-Skipped       The message was accepted, but was deliberately ignored due to network-specific rules.
+SKIPPED       The message was accepted, but was deliberately ignored due to network-specific rules.
 ============= =========================================

 Charge status
 ~~~~~~~~~~~~~
 For overcharged smses there is an extra status for the charging.
-The 'Nocharge'
+The 'NOCHARGE'
 state is a placeholder for the start of the charging flow.

-The 'Refund_fail' state is just a notification, the actual state will still be
+The 'REFUND_FAIL' state is just a notification, the actual state will still be
-'Captured'.
+'CAPTURED'.

 .. graphviz::

    digraph foocharge {
       rankdir=LR;
       size=5;
-      Refund_fail [shape=box];
+      REFUND_FAIL [shape=box];
-      Refunded [shape=box];
+      REFUNDED [shape=box];
-      Captured [shape=box];
+      CAPTURED [shape=box];
-      Authorized [shape=box];
+      AUTHORIZED [shape=box];
-      Failed [shape=box];
+      FAILED [shape=box];
-      Cancelled [shape=box];
+      CANCELLED [shape=box];
-      Nocharge [shape=plaintext];
+      NOCHARGE [shape=plaintext];
-      Nocharge -> Authorized -> Captured [color=blue];
+      NOCHARGE -> AUTHORIZED -> CAPTURED [color=blue];
-      Authorized -> Cancelled [style=dotted];
+      AUTHORIZED -> CANCELLED [style=dotted];
-      Nocharge -> Failed;
+      NOCHARGE -> FAILED;
-      Captured -> Refunded;
+      CAPTURED -> REFUNDED;
-      Captured -> Refund_fail;
+      CAPTURED -> REFUND_FAIL;
    }

 The normal path for messages are marked in blue above.
 The dotted lines are